Rwandan genocide: Hutu Power movement

 In the early years of Habyarimana's regime, there was greater economic prosperity and reduced violence against Tutsis.
-Many hardline anti-Tutsi figures remained, however, including the family of the first lady Agathe Habyarimana, who were known as the akazu or clan de Madame, and the president relied on them to maintain his regime.
+Many hardline anti-Tutsi figures remained, including the family of the first lady Agathe Habyarimana, who were known as the akazu or clan de Madame, and the president relied on them to maintain his regime.
 When the RPF invaded in October 1990, Habyarimana and the hardliners exploited the fear of the population to advance an anti-Tutsi agenda which became known as Hutu Power.

 Tutsi were increasingly viewed with suspicion.
 A pogrom was organised on 11 October 1990 in a commune in Gisenyi Province, killing 383 Tutsi.
 A group of military officers and government members founded a magazine called Kangura, which became popular throughout the country.
 This published anti-Tutsi propaganda, including the Hutu Ten Commandments, an explicit set of racist guidelines, including labelling Hutus who married Tutsis as "traitors".
 In 1992, the hardliners created the Coalition for the Defence of the Republic (CDR) party, which was linked to the ruling party but more right-wing, and promoted an agenda critical of the president's alleged "softness" with the RPF.

 To make the economic, social and political conflict look more like an ethnic conflict, the President's entourage, including the army, launched propaganda campaigns to fabricate events of ethnic crisis caused by the Tutsi and the RPF.
-The process was described as "mirror politics", also known as "accusation in a mirror" whereby a person accuses others of what the person himself/herself actually wants to do.
+The process was described as "mirror politics", also known as "accusation in a mirror" whereby a person accuses others of what the person themselves actually wants to do.